Code-Institute-Submissions/Speleometrics/TESTING.md

 #### **Python PEP 8 Validation**
 [Code Institute Python PEP 8 Linter](https://pep8ci.herokuapp.com/#) was used, no major error was detected, aside from indentation and whitespaces.
-After some refactoring the Python Linter didn't encoutered any erros.
+After some refactoring the Python Linter didn't encoutered any errors.

 ##### Python PEP 8 Validator